moq-wg/moq-transport/draft-ietf-moq-transport.md

 For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

-When a relay receives an incoming SUBSCRIBE for a given namespace that would cause it to send an upstream subscription, for each publisher that has announced that namespace, the relay SHOULD send a SUBSCRIBE to that publisher unless it already has an active subscription to that publisher for the Full Track Name in the incoming SUBSCRIBE.
+When a relay receives an incoming SUBSCRIBE request that triggers an upstream subscription, it SHOULD send a SUBSCRIBE request to each publisher that has announced the subscription's namespace, unless it already has an active subscription for the Objects requested by the incoming SUBSCRIBE request from all available publishers.

 When a relay receives an incoming ANNOUCE for a given namespace, for each active upstream subscription that matches that namespace, it SHOULD send a